smlsvnssn/ouml/README.md

 #### ö.clone( v, deep? = true, immutable? = false ) → cloned value

-Performs cloning of most common types, including `Array` and typed arrays, `Map`, `Set`, `Date` and objects.
+Performs cloning of most common types, including `Array` and typed arrays, `Map`, `Set`, `Date`, `Node` and objects.
 Defaults to deep cloning, set `deep` to `false` for shallow cloning.
 Tries to preserve `prototype` when cloning objects, but may fail in untested edge cases.
 Set `preservePrototype` to false to disable this (this is somewhat faster).
 Does not clone functions, and doesn't handle circular references.
 Use with some caution 🤫.

 The native `structuredClone` is probably slower (by alot!) in most cases, errors on functions, and doesn't preserve prototype, but it handles circular references.
 Choose wisely!